Skip to content

 <your username>/colseus-server latest d64d3505b0d2 About a minute ago

-Step 6 Run the Docker Image wiht following command:
+Step 6 Run the Docker Image with following command:

 docker run -p 8080:8080 -d <your username>/colyseus-server